How long can you stay on azathioprine

 While azathioprine is generally well-tolerated and effective in managing various conditions, it can also cause some common side effects that may require medical attention or adjustment of dosage.
 It’s essential to discuss any observed symptoms with a healthcare professional for appropriate guidance.

-See also How long till 5am
+See also How long does botox last around eyes

 1. Nausea and vomiting: Some individuals may experience nausea or vomiting while taking azathioprine.
 This side effect can often be managed by taking the medication with food or adjusting the dosage.